 The above results exhibited that EPS1-1 activated the AMPK pathway in CT26 cells.
 We, therefore, sought to further verify and define the contribution of AMPK in EPS1-1-induced apoptosis and reduced proliferation in CT26 cells.
 The expression of AMPKα in CT26 cells was found to be significantly decreased by >90% after transient transfection with AMPKα siRNA, and the phosphorylation of AMPKα was also suppressed (Figure 3A,B); whereas EPS1-1 treatment increased AMPKα expression and AMPKα phosphorylation (Figure 3A).
 We then used an activator of AMPK signaling, AICAR, to overexpress AMPKα, and showed that AMPKα expression and AMPK phosphorylation were dramatically increased in CT26 cells (Figure 3D,E).
 Subsequently, we evaluated cell proliferation and apoptosis using MTT assays and Histone/DNA ELISA, respectively.
 MTT analysis revealed that EPS1-1 significantly reduced the level of cell proliferation (reduced cellular viability) that had previously been enhanced following silencing of AMPKα expression (Figure 3C).
 Moreover, EPS1-1 further amplified the effect that overexpression of AMPKα had in a significant decrease in cell proliferation (Figure 3G).
 Histone/DNA ELISA results showed that EPS1-1 effectively induced apoptosis in the presence of AMPKα (Figure 3F,H).
 Together, these observations suggest that EPS1-1 may effectively promote the inhibitory effect of AMPK on CT26 cells.

-AMPK activation is required for EPS1-1-induced cell death in vitro
+AMPK activation is required for EPS1-1-induced cell death

 Effect of ROS on EPS1-1-induced AMPK activation